clphusf/bk/README.md

-NOD32-BOT is new and best bot.
+DIMON-BOT is new and best bot.
 _________________________________________________________________________________
 for install
 ```bash